 Implementing CAT: Working to Eliminate Torture

-The USHRN is working to promote full implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (typically called the Convention Against Torture or CAT).
+USHRN works to promote full implementation of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (typically called the Convention Against Torture or CAT).
 We're educating the public about U.S. Government obligations under the treaty, and engaging our membership in the effective use of the treaty to promote human rights at home and abroad.
 This treaty was signed by the United States in 1988 and ratified in 1994, making it legally binding.

 The most recent U.S. Government review under CAT took place during the 53rd Session in Geneva on November 12 and 13, 2014.
 The Committee's Concluding Observations from that review were released on November 28 and an unofficial transcript of the review sessions were released shortly before by Just Security.

 The U.S. is required to submit its next report, which will be the sixth periodic report, by November 28, 2018.
 To that end, the Committee reviewed in a closed session on November 23, 2016 (during the 59th session of CAT) a list of issues prior to reporting, in view of the fact that the State party has accepted to report to the Committee under the optional reporting procedure.
 The U.S. list of issues prior to reporting for their 6th Periodic Report was released by the CAT Committee on December 19, 2016.